NOTICE: This is not a general solicitation or an offer to sell specific securities.

 Managing Member LLC:

-I serve in the capacity of Managing Member through a Management Member LLC.
-At times I partner at the syndication level with another syndicator.
-Managing Partner will engage in the business of acquiring, improving, operating and disposing of multifamily real estate assets.
+Source Capital serves in the capacity of Managing Member through a Management Member LLC.
+Managing Member will engage in the business of acquiring, improving, operating and disposing of multifamily real estate assets.
 We run the project through the entire life cycle.

 Private Equity LLCs for Targeted Real Estate Assets:

 Qualified investors are offered an opportunity to diversify a portion of their assets into managed real estate investments via a Limited Partnership or another like-vehicle in accordance to the guidelines put forth by the Securities and Exchange Commission (SEC) in Rule 506 of the Regulation D.

 In order to accommodate acquisition of larger assets which offer more upside and in order to increase the IRR, investments will typically be leveraged via 70% – 80% LTV institutional loans.
 The remainder of the capital, including the down-payment, escrows, deposits, impounds, and other is provided by Member’s capital.
 Members are Limited Partners.
 The institutional loans are non-recourse to the Limited Partners.